Law Firm Website Ownership: Why 'Rented' Sites Are a Hidden Business Risk

 The Real Cost of Not Owning Your Website

 Negotiating leverage.
 If your website lives on a vendor’s platform, you’re in a dependent relationship.
 Leaving means losing your site or starting over.
 That dependency gives the vendor significant pricing power and removes your ability to hold them accountable to performance.
-The retainer underdelivery problem is dramatically worse when you can’t easily change vendors.
+Our agency management service helps firms regain that leverage even when a platform makes switching costly.

 SEO equity.
 A website that has been publishing content, earning backlinks, and building rankings for several years has accumulated significant authority.
 If that authority is attached to a vendor’s platform or domain rather than your firm’s domain, you don’t own it — and you lose it the moment the relationship ends.